-We stay at Tangkoko Dove Villas which are very rustic bungalows with open-air bathrooms.
-The villas are isolated and about a 10-minute drive to the village.
+We stayed at Tangkoko Dove Villas which are rustic bungalows with open-air bathrooms.
+The villas are isolated and about a 10-minute drive from the village.

-There is a new guesthouse Tangkoko Guest House which is a great and better option as it is in the village and less than a 10-minute walk to the entrance of the park.
+There is a new guesthouse Tangkoko Guest House which is a great and better option.
+It’s in the village and less than a 10-minute walk to the entrance of the park.

 Ateng can arrange other homestays in the village.

 The meals in the village are simple but tasty.
-The vegetarian food is generally made up with ingredients of rice, tofu and vegetables that are sourced locally.
+The vegetarian food is generally made up of ingredients of rice, tofu and vegetables that are sourced locally.